dsrikant/BufferOverflow/README.md

 1. Search for secure shell in the Chrome Store and add plugin
 2. Search for crosh in the Chrome Store and add plugin
 3. Download crouton from this link -> https://goo.gl/fd3zc
+4. Open a Crosh window and type `shell`
 4. Run `sudo sh ~/Downloads/crouton -t xfce`
 5. Wait until the operating system installs (15-20 minutes)
 6. Launch the new operating system `sudo enter-chroot startxfce4`